-Abigail Ajobi is a luxury streetwear label founded as a name sake brand by Abigail Ajobi who is a menswear design graduate of UAL and a London based fashion designer born into a Nigerian family of Yoruba origin but raised in an urban UK city.
-Growing Abigail was surrounded by a mix of rich cultures that influenced her understanding of life and as a result her work.
+Abigail Ajobi is a luxury streetwear label founded as a name sake brand by Abigail Ajobi who is a menswear design graduate of UAL.
+Abigail was born into a Nigerian family of Yoruba origin and raised in the urban UK city of London.
+Growing up Abigail was surrounded by a mix of rich cultures which influenced her understanding of life and as a result her work.
 With many of her themes being based around culture and race.

 Abigail Ajobi canvasses issues based around race and inequality through print-based streetwear designs that contribute towards cultural awareness.
 Not only is this a fashion brand with limited edition pieces, but a social enterprise which gives back money and value to the community it represents.

 Part of the total profit from each collection will go to a charity related to the specific issue raised in each theme.

 We are sustainable: To encourage a more sustainable way of working, we use dead stock fabrics and we do not use placement prints which helps to lessen waste.
 We also do not follow the traditional fashion calendar that many of our direct brand competitors still follow.
 By doing this we are helping to promote the longevity of clothing and its lifespan in our customers wardrobe.
 This also means we are able to focus on a small range with great quality and limited pieces which creates high exclusivity.
 However sustainability is not only in being ‘green’.
 Sustainability is the part you take to better your environment.